Killgreck/IA-conversor-Sample-Music/README.md

 # Firebase Studio

 This is a NextJS starter in Firebase Studio.
-This project is a Next.js application integrated with Firebase, designed for [voice conversion using AI].
-It utilizes a Python-based AI model for [voice conversion] and offers both a backend and frontend with distinct features.
+This project is a Next.js application integrated with Firebase, designed for voice conversion using AI.
+It utilizes a Python-based AI model for voice conversion (so-vits-svc) and offers both a backend and frontend with distinct features.

 ## Features